-Monte Towe, a member of the 1974 NC State national championship team, enters his second season at Middle Tennessee after a five-year stint as the associate head coach at NC State.
+Monte Towe, point guard for the 1974 N.C.
+State national championship team, enters his third season at Middle Tennessee after a five-year stint as the associate head coach at NC State.

 Towe is a renowned name in the basketball world both as a player and a coach.
 His career has stretched over 30 years, across two continents and has reached every level.
 The Converse, Ind., native, has been on a number of championship teams and competed in the NCAA tournament numerous times both as a player and coach.

 The starting point guard on NC State's 1974 national championship team, Towe returned to his alma mater in 2006 for his second stint on the Pack's staff, as the associate head coach.
 He spent 14-years as an assistant at three Division I institutions and in the Continental Basketball Association before earning his first head coaching job.

 Towe returned to NC State after serving five seasons as head coach at the University of New Orleans (2002-06), the fourth-longest tenure in school history.
 Towe guided the Privateers to a 70-78 overall record, including a berth in the Sun Belt Conference Championship game in 2004 and a winning record in Sun Belt Conference action.
 Towe also signed the Sun Belt's All-Time leading scorer Bo McCalebb during his tenure with the Privateers.